jasper-zanjani/notes/docs/Rust/Glossary.md

+# 📘 Glossary

+*[TOML]: Tom's Obvious Minimal Language
+*[LIFO]: Last-In First-Out
+*[RPL]: Klabnik, Steve and Nichols, Carol. <i>The Rust Programming Language</i>.
+2019.
+*[FFI]: Foreign Function Interface, a way for a programming language to define functions and enable a different programming language to call them. <i>The Rust Programming Language</i>.
+2019.

 **Associated type**{: #associated-type }
 :
     Associated types connect a type placeholder with a trait such that the trait method definitions use these placeholder types in their signatures.